Assessments and logbook

 The logbook should be forwarded to the RAPM by the end of month 11.
 The competency check form should be completed during month 12 and forwarded to the RAPM.
 The RAPM and trainee should have a meeting at the end of month 12.
 It is expected that the RAPM will closely supervise training and assessment, and meet at regular intervals with the trainee.

 The logbook is available as a smartphone HanDBase version, as developed by Dr Roger Laishley.
+If you would like to use this version, please email firstname.lastname@example.org to request a copy of the mobile database file.
 Guidance on how to get this software on your smartphone can be found below.

 The logbook has been developed as a standalone record using a spreadsheet model and will work with Microsoft Excel, OpenOffice or iWork.
 There is an FAQ included for further information within the spreadsheet.
 If you have any queries not covered in the FAQ, please email email@example.com.
 Guidance can be found below for those who wish to transfer their data from version one to version two of the logbook.